w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 # Verify Data Quality

-At this point, the analyst examines the quality of the data [@batini2009methodologies] [@sidi2012data], addressing questions such as:
+At this point, the analyst examines the quality of the data, addressing questions such as:

 Some common data quality issues to check include: